voxmedia/target-bigquery/README.md

 ### Authentication

 It is recommended to use `target-bigquery` with a service account.
-* Download the client_secrets.json file for your service account, and place it on the machine where `target-bigquery` will be executed.
+* Download the client_secrets.json file for your service account.
+You can place the file where `target-bigquery` will be executed or provide a path to the sercvice account json file.
 * Set a `GOOGLE_APPLICATION_CREDENTIALS` environment variable on the machine, where the value is the fully qualified path to client_secrets.json

 It should be possible to use the oAuth flow to authenticate to GCP as well: